x-forwarded-for/turf/docs/headers.md

   * Raw headers.
 The full headers as a string.
 This is the lowest level.
     This is necessary to keep a total control on the headers, with the option to insert any illegal character at any point.
+    This is currently implemented under the attribute "@raw_headers".

   * Headers as a Hash.
 Highest level of abstraction.
 Mainly used by end-user for trivial cases and quick access to standard headers.
     (e.g., `{"Host" => "127.0.0.1", "X-Forwarded-For" => "192.168.1.1"}`)
+    This is currently implemented under the virtual attribute "headers".

   * Headers as an Array.
 This is an intermediate level of abstraction.
     This level would mainly be used for internal processing (e.g., adding a header), without disturbing or merging other headers (limit the collateral effects).
+    This is currently implemented under the virtual attribute "headers_array".

 # Constraints